fyscher/mimik/share/en_CA.ascii/man3/strpbrk.md

 # Name

-strrchr - Locate character in string, part of libc
+strpbrk - Locate character, from list, in string, part of libc

 # Synopsis